- EYFS Calculation Policy (709KB)

 - During the lesson and when marking our teachers use AFL (Assessment For Learning) techniques to assess whether children may need additional time on skills and concepts or whether they may need to be covered again in more detail, through revisiting previous learning sequences.

-- We also use White Rose Maths End of Unit assessments to judge and monitor progress.
+- We also use White Rose Maths end of module assessments to judge and monitor progress.

-- Y2 and Y6 presently assessed against the TAFs (Teacher Assessment Framework)
+- Y2 and Y6 are presently assessed against the TAFs (Teacher Assessment Framework).

-- Termly data is analysed by the Subject leader, class teachers, and SLT – in Pupil progress meetings, HIP meetings et
+- Termly data is analysed by the Subject leader, class teachers, and SLT – in Pupil progress meetings, HIP meetings etc.

 - The subject leader and SLT also monitor and look at the books of the children to monitor their progress.